tiagobondoso/cordova-wifi-plugin/README.md

 ## Installation

-To install the **WifiConnectPlugin** in your Cordova-based OutSystems mobile app, follow these steps:
+To install the **WifiConnectPlugin** in your Cordova-based mobile app, follow these steps:

 1. Add the plugin to your Cordova project:
     ```bash